 This varies based on the prestress force to design the element.
 The more prestress the potential for higher camber.
 PCI MNL-135 Tolerance Manual addresses Camber Variation from the Design Camber.
 You should also speak to the fabricator about camber and the anticipated variation.
 It is good to provide details that allow variation in camber to be addressed in construction.

-Deck slab shrinkage effects considered in camber calculation.
+Should deck slab shrinkage effects be considered in camber calculation?

 Deck shrinkage does have a small effect on the camber of girders and could be considered when estimating cambers.
 However, compared to the potential variability in the other quantities that can affect the camber, this particular effect would be very small and is typically neglected.